 Darwin Island & Wolf Island

-Wolf & Darwin Island Wildlife Highlights: :
+Wolf & Darwin Island Galapagos Wildlife Highlights:

-• Giants of the deep, Whale sharks are the largest shark species in the world’s oceans today.
-Darwin’s Arch at Darwin island is a breathtaking dive site to watch these magnificent beasts filter feeding.
+• Giants of the Deep, Whale sharks are the largest shark species in the world’s oceans today.
+Darwin’s Arch at Darwin Island is a breathtaking dive site to watch these magnificent beasts filter feeding.

-About Darwin Island
+About Darwin Island Galapagos

 English Name: Culpepper

-Ecuadorian Name: Darwin
+Ecuadorian Name: Darwin Island

 Total Area: 0.9 sq miles